 The story of Relic is the story of us: Mike Hirby and Schatzi Throckmorton.
-We met in Napa Valley in the year 2000: Mike had just moved to Calistoga after a 2-year stint managing the wine at the ahead-of-its-time restaurant Primitivo in Colorado Springs.
-He had become interested in wine his senior year at Colorado College, and at Primitivo he honed his palate, becoming obsessed with making wine.
+We met in Napa Valley in 2000: Mike had just moved to Calistoga after a 2-year stint managing the wine program at the ahead-of-its-time restaurant Primitivo in Colorado Springs.
+He had become interested in wine his senior year at Colorado College, and at Primitivo, he honed his palate, becoming obsessed with making wine.
 Schatzi had arrived the year before, inspired by her great uncle to take a gap year between her studies in African History at Northwestern University and a graduate program at Cambridge.
 We were both working at Behrens & Hitchcock Winery - Mike in the cellar and Schatzi in the office.
-After many lunches and dinners shared as part of the generally amazing Behrens work experience, tasting many wines together, we realized that we shared a similar palate.
+After many lunches and dinners shared as part of the generally amazing Behrens work experience, and tasting many wines together, we realized that we shared a similar palate.
 It needs to be said: without the Behrens/ Drinkward/ Hitchcock clan, it is hard to imagine Relic existing at all.
 The entire atmosphere was filled with energy, and the passion was palpable.
-Between us, discussions were had about wines loved, wines abhorred and techniques that fascinated us.
-We were inspired by the heroes we worshipped in the wine world and the techniques they used: native yeast fermentation, whole-cluster fermentation, extended lees aging, effectively “historic” winemaking, and the idea of Relic began to take shape.
-Via help from friends, Mike was introduced to two growers who had amazing vineyards, and agreements were made for a couple of tons of Pinot Noir for harvest 2001.
-While still working as the only two employees at Behrens & Hitchcock, we were generously allowed to make our first wines with a highly ideological purpose: native yeast, native malo, no water or acid additions, straight to barrel from the press, etc., Relic was born.
-We married in 2005 and to this day, Relic continues to be managed in a his/hers/ours fashion with Schatzi running the business and Mike as the winemaker, with lots of overlap.
+Discussions were had about wines loved, wines abhorred and techniques that fascinated us.
+We were inspired by the heroes we worshipped in the wine world and the techniques they used: native yeast fermentation, whole-cluster fermentation, extended lees aging, effectively “historic” winemaking, and with that, the idea of Relic began to take shape.
+Via help from friends, Mike was introduced to two growers with amazing vineyards, and agreements were made for a couple of tons of Pinot Noir for the 20o1 harvest.
+While still working as the only two employees at Behrens & Hitchcock, we were generously allowed to make our first wines with a highly ideological purpose: native yeast, native malo, no water or acid additions, straight to barrel from the press, etc., and Relic was born.
+We married in 2005, and to this day, Relic continues to be managed in a his/hers/ours fashion with Schatzi running the business and Mike as the winemaker, with lots of overlap.

 We grew Relic with purpose for a few years, adding Cabernet Sauvignon to the portfolio in 2005.
 In 2008, the financial crisis hit Napa’s real estate market, and we started seeing listings for 10+ acre parcels of raw, undeveloped land that people were clearly liquidating to free up cash (10 acres are required by Napa County to build a winery).
 We always dreamed of having our own winery, but never thought it was possible.
 In early 2009, we found the one: one of those properties that make you reimagine your life, and we fell in love with it.
-At this point Relic was a small boutique project, and we worked with a bank to grow Relic slowly, as we saw fit, in order to be able to afford to build the winery in Soda Canyon.
-It is not an easy prospect to grow a wine project, because availability of the highest quality fruit is always scarce, but we were lucky: the financial pressure had freed up a few incredible vineyards that we are proud to work with to this day - Kashaya Vineyard, Kenefick Ranch, Alfred Frediani Vineyard and Frediani Vineyard.
+Relic was and continues to be a small boutique project, but we worked with a bank to grow Relic slowly, as we saw fit, in order to be able to afford to build the winery in Soda Canyon without investors.
+It is not easy to grow a wine project, as availability of the highest quality fruit is always scarce, but we were lucky: the financial pressure had freed up a few incredible vineyards that we are proud to work with to this day - Kashaya Vineyard, Kenefick Ranch, Alfred Frediani Vineyard and Frediani Vineyard.
 Finally in 2014, we broke ground on our cave and winery, and we moved in in 2015.
-A dream had come true, as we now had gained complete control of our winemaking process, and had gained the freedom to experiment as our hearts’ desired.
+A dream had come true - we now had complete control of our winemaking process and had gained the freedom to experiment as our hearts’ desired.